Keep in touch – sign up for service alerts and our regular Wealden e-newsletter

-The 2004 Housing Act introduced the licensing of Houses in Multiple Occupation (HMOs).
+Houses in Multiple Occupation (HMOs) are licensed under the Housing Act 2004.
 The aim of licensing HMOs is to improve the health, safety and welfare standards and ensure satisfactory management of this high risk area of the private rented sector.

 What are Houses in Multiple Occupation?